What is a bulging disc?

 A bulging disc is very similar to a herniated disc.
 Technically, the definition differs according to the American Society of Neuroradiologists.
 But the distinction is not really important, clinically.
 The distinction is an anatomical/morphological one.
 From the patient’s standpoint, the distinction is not really important, since both can be painful and this is why patients look for effective bulging disc treatment in Decatur, GA.

 Generally, herniations are worse than bulges.
 Herniations are more likely to put pressure on a nerve root and be a significant source of spinal pain and radiating pain down the arm or leg.
 Disc bulges are generally more diffuse, meaning they bulge out beyond the vertebral borders over a broader expanse than a herniation, which is more focal.
 But the importance of the bulge is whether or not it is a source of pain and/or puts pressure on a nerve.
 Bulges are sometimes not symptomatic.

 It should be noted that the vast majority of surgical treatments, i.e. about 98%, are done for the purposes of decompressing the spine.
 This is true for disc surgeries as well as fusions, as well as stenosis-related surgery.
 It is implicit, in these common surgical procedures, that compression is the cause of pain, and decompressing the lesion is the cure for the pain.
 This is exactly why my method of spinal decompression is the most effective, nonsurgical treatment- because it treats the actual cause of the pain.
-It is the best treatment for bulging disc in lower back because unlike other treatments, such as physical therapy, chiropractic and exercises including core strengthening, do not treat this cause of pain.
+It is the best treatment for bulging disc in lower back because unlike other treatments, such as physical therapy, chiropractic and exercises including core strengthening, it treats this cause of pain.
 As a result, these treatments are much less effective for patients, hence, for lumbar disc bulge treatment in Atlanta, many more patients will get injections and surgical treatment, because their nonsurgical treatment is less effective.